jsandas/saltstack-nexus3/test-env/README.md

 ```

 Note: running start again after setting the new admin password will cause it to fail
-    to retrieve the temp admin password
+    to retrieve the temp admin password, but is not an issue